WHAT IS RISOGRAPH PRINTING?

 A few things make a riso print obvious once you know what to look for.

 - Saturated, slightly translucent spot colors.
-Riso inks are soy-based and behave a bit like watercolor pigments — vivid, but the white of the paper shows through.
+Riso inks are soy-based and behave a bit like watercolor pigments: vivid, but the color of the paper shows through.
 This is why fluorescent pink riso is the most-photographed color on the internet.
+(Sadly, we retired this color back in 2025, but hope it returns to the mix soon)

 - Texture and grit.
-Riso plays best with rough, uncoated paper — bristol, recycled stock, toothy text-weights.
+Riso plays best with rough, uncoated papers: vellum, bristol, recycled stock, toothy text-weights.
 The print picks up the tooth of the paper.

 - Overlap and overprint.
 When two colors stack, they don't blend like CMYK ink.
 They overprint, creating a third color where they meet.
 Two-color riso prints are basically little math experiments with light.